 Texas A & M University Veterinary Summer Enrichment Camp

-The Texas A & M Program has been designed to help high school students, who have an interest in pursuing a career as a veterinarian.
-The program enables students to gain an understanding of the educational pathways leading that lead to becoming a professional veterinarian.
+The Texas A & M Program has been designed to help high school students who have an interest in pursuing a career as a veterinarian.
+The program enables students to gain an understanding of the educational pathways that can lead to becoming a professional veterinarian.
 Students also learn about career options in this area.